Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Cutting corners and making ends meet.

 \textbf{Lemma 2.} \emph{Let $Q,Q'$ be connected $d$-manifolds.
 Then}

 (A) \emph{If $Q,Q'$ have non-empty boundary then}

 (B) \emph{If $Q$ is closed but $Q'$ has non-empty boundary then}

-\textbf{Proof: }first observe that for disks $D,D'$, $(D\# D')$ is diffeomorphic to $D^1 \times S ^{d-1}$.
-Then $Q\# Q'$ is obtained by identifying disks in the boundaries of $Q,Q'$ with corresponding disks in the boundary of $D^1 \times S ^{d-1}$.
+\textbf{Proof: }first observe that if $Q$ and $Q'$ are disks, $(Q\# Q')$ is diffeomorphic to $D^1 \times S ^{d-1}$.
+Then, by the argument for property e) preceding Lemma 1, $Q\# Q'$ can be obtained by identifying disks in the boundaries of $Q,Q'$ with corresponding disks in the boundary of $D^1 \times S ^{d-1}$.
 This \emph{is not} the connected sum along the boundary of those three manifolds because not all their boundaries are connected; actually $Q$ and $Q'$ are attached along different components of the boundary of $D^1 \times S ^{d-1}$.
-However, this problem again disappears after multiplying by $D^1$: $Q \times D^1$, $Q' \times D^1$ and the intermediate manifold $D^2 \times S ^{d-1}$ all have connected boundaries and we have the connected sum along the boundary:
+However, this problem again disappears after multiplying by $D^1$: $Q \times D^1$, $Q' \times D^1$ and the intermediate manifold $D^2 \times S ^{d-1}$ all have connected boundaries and we have the connected sum along the boundary claimed in A).

-Taking the boundary of this manifold and of its product with $D^1$ we obtain A).
+Taking its boundary and that of its product with $D^1$ gives the rest of A).